We have a new home! Please visit our new and improved website by clicking here.

 We generally keep the list relatively short – under one hundred books so as not to overwhelm.
-We are mindful of genre, and themes in diversity.
+We are mindful of genre and diverse interests.
 We focus on contemporary publications - the last two years or so, but we also include a few classics.
 We aim for balance between young adult and adult literature.

 Keeping in mind that our library users include young teens and adults, our list is thematically comprehensive.
 Not every book is for every library user.
-Selection is part of the reading process and we encourage young readers to be reflective about their choices - to contextualize them with their personal and family values - to read reviews and publisher notes, to make predictions about whether a book will suit their interests, and also to switch to a different book when one falls short of their expectations.
+Selection is part of the reading process and we encourage young readers to be reflective about their choices - to contextualize them with their personal and family values.
+Readers are encouraged to consult reviews and publisher notes to make predictions about whether a book will suit their interests and to switch to a different book when one falls short of their expectations.
 There are so many books to enjoy.
 Summer is not the time to slog through a book that holds little appeal.

 As in previous years, New Canaan (town) Library runs dynamic Summer Reading Program.
-We sent our copies of the summer reading books to the town library so students may borrow them over the summer months.
-On July 1, we will begin acquiring as many titles as are available in both eBook and audiobook format.
+We send our copies of the summer reading books to the town library so students may borrow them over the summer months.
+We carry as many titles as are available in both eBook and audiobook format.
 Students may use Destiny, our online catalog, to access those formats.
 They can text the library at (615) 669 6670 if they need help.

 We aggregate our summer reading list in GoodReads - which is a social book recommendation site (see below).
 The entire NCHS learning community is invited to connect, share what they are reading, rate books, and write reviews.
 Again, the list is here, and the tabs at the bottom of the sheet allow viewers to switch organization – title, author, genre, etc.